Become a School Counselor

 Careers in school counseling

-Professional school counselors address students’ academic, personal/social and career development needs by developing a comprehensive school counseling program that promotes and enhances student success.
-Professional school counselors are employed in K-12 schools and district supervisory positions.
+School counselors address students’ academic, personal/social and career development needs by developing a comprehensive school counseling program that promotes and enhances student success.
+School counselors are employed in K-12 schools and district supervisory positions.

 There are three paths available to move you towards an Initial School Counseling License.